acon96/home-llm/README.md

 You need the following settings to configure the local backend from HuggingFace:
 1. Model File Name: the file name where Home Assistant can access the model to load.
 Most likely a sub-path of `/config` or `/media` or wherever you copied the model file to.

-**Setting up the "remote" backend**:
+**Setting up the "remote" backends**:
-You need the following settings in order to configure the "remote" backend
+You need the following settings in order to configure the "remote" backend:
 1. Hostname: the host of the machine where text-generation-webui API is hosted.
-If you are using the provided add-on then the hostname is `local-text-generation-webui`
+If you are using the provided add-on then the hostname is `local-text-generation-webui` or `<random hex string>-text-generation-webui`.
+The actual hostname can be found on the addon's page.
 2. Port: the port for accessing the text-generation-webui API.
 NOTE: this is not the same as the UI port.
 (Usually 5000)
 3. Name of the Model: This name must EXACTLY match the name as it appears in `text-generation-webui`

-On creation, the component will validate that the model is available for use.
+With the remote text-generation-webui backend, the component will validate that the selected model is available for use and will ensure it is loaded remotely.
+The Generic OpenAI compatible version does NOT do any validation or model loading.

 ### Configuring the component as a Conversation Agent
 **NOTE: ANY DEVICES THAT YOU SELECT TO BE EXPOSED TO THE MODEL WILL BE ADDED AS CONTEXT AND POTENTIALLY HAVE THEIR STATE CHANGED BY THE MODEL.
 ONLY EXPOSE DEVICES THAT YOU ARE OK WITH THE MODEL MODIFYING THE STATE OF, EVEN IF IT IS NOT WHAT YOU REQUESTED.
 THE MODEL MAY OCCASIONALLY HALLUCINATE AND ISSUE COMMANDS TO THE WRONG DEVICE!
 USE AT YOUR OWN RISK.**